Heart Failure: How an Implantable Sensor Can Help

 February 19, 2020

-For decades, Marilyn Buckholz was admitted to the hospital for heart failure several times a year, after suffering a massive heart attack 32 years ago.
+After a massive heart attack 32 years ago, Marilyn Buckholz was admitted to the hospital for heart failure several times a year.
 It impacted her productivity and quality of life.

-“All of the sudden, it’s like I can’t breathe at all and I have to call the ambulance,” said Buckholz.
+“All of the sudden, it’s like I can’t breathe at all and I have to call the ambulance,” she says.

 When in heart failure, the heart can’t adequately pump fluid around the body.
 As a result, fluid can accumulate in different areas, including the lungs and tissues.
 Symptoms include shortness of breath, coughing, exhaustion and swelling of the abdomen, legs, feet and ankles.
 These symptoms can present gradually, but many times they may affect patients unexpectedly.
 Complications from the disease send many of them back to the hospital again and again.